The PS3 (Playstation) Third Party P3 Controller.

 The last thing I want to talk about is how funny it is for china to insulate their IC chip to prevent someone from reading what kind of chip they used to get their controller working again.
 It’s funny because they purposelessly make a knock off version of their controller and then they try to protect themselves from someone else in china from copying them.
 Also note the pots on these P3 controllers.
 They claim that they are ‘super sensitive for fast game play’.
 Which is true, they are just sensitive to the point where you can’t do any fine-tuned aiming with your controller, you’re either going %0 or your going %100 push with hardly any tolerance in between.
 Unlike the PS3 controller where you CAN vary how much your analog sticks work out for you.

 I think the bottom line is simple.
 You get what you pay for with a controller.

-I picked up 4 of these controllers at $10 a piece.
-Out of the four that I purchased, one of them failed to pair (I can hard-line it into the Ouya and works great, but every time i disconnect, power down, power up and re-pair the device, Ouya complains about the PIN being invalid.)
-And another controller had issues with the D-Pad where I had to press it exceptionally hard to get it to register (I found out on this controller the membrane was not placed well inside of it).
+We picked up 4 of these controllers at $10 a piece.
+Out of the four that were purchased, one of them failed to pair (This can be hard-lined into the Ouya and works great, but every time it was disconnected, power down, power up and re-pair the device, Ouya complains about the PIN being invalid.) .
+Another controller had issues with the D-Pad where you had to press it exceptionally hard to get it to register (we found out on this controller the membrane was not placed well inside of it).
 The other two play perfectly fine.
 So there IS some quality issues with the these.